This is a quick version of the traditonal Gajar ka Halwa, usually made in winters when red carrots are found in abundance in India.

 Well then, you must be a food-artist, he said as he smiled and trailed away.
 Food Artist.
 Is that what I am?
 Is there even such a thing?
 I’d never thought of it that way.
 A smile lingered on my face as I packed up my things.
 It was time to head to my kitchen.

-Add in sugar and cardamom seeds, and fry for a few minutes till sugar melts, caramelizes and all moisture dries up.
+- Add in sugar and powdered cardamom seeds, and fry for a few minutes till sugar melts, caramelizes and all the moisture dries up.

-Add in khoya and fry till blended well, stirring often.
-If, for any reason, the khoya starts to melt and the halwa turns creamy, continue to stir-fry till it completely dries up and begins to release oil on the sides.
+- Add in khoya and fry till blended well, stirring often.
+If for any reason, the khoya starts to melt and the halwa turns creamy, continue to stir-fry till it completely dries up and begins to release oil along the sides.

 - Toss in chopped cashews, and serve warm with a dollop of Vanilla ice cream.